SriAchary/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 ### Task 4 - Assign RBAC to a Microsoft 365 user account in the Security and Compliance center

 In the prior task, you successfully added the Global administrator role to Holly Dickson's account.
-The global administrator role will give you the majoriety of privileges needed to manage your Microsoft 365 tenant. however, there are some additional privileges that you will need to manage certain services.
+The global administrator role will give you the majority of privileges needed to manage your Microsoft 365 tenant. however, there are some additional privileges that you will need to manage certain services.
 In the security and compliance center Holly will need to be added to the Organization Management role.
-By adding Holly to the Organization Management role, Holly's account will have all the nessisary privileges to complete all of the future exercises during this course.
+By adding Holly to the Organization Management role, Holly's account will have all the necessary privileges to complete all of the future exercises during this course.

 1. In your **Edge** browser, you should still have a tab open for the **Microsoft 365 admin center**.
 If so, then select this tab and proceed to